polfor/Epitech-CLO-902/docs/kube.md

 `kubectl port-forward svc/ingress-nginx-controller 8080:80 8443:443 -n ingress-nginx`

+Update : Even after setting up MetalLB as explained below, it seems the Azure VLAN's firewall doesn't allow HTTP/HTTPS traffic to the IPs

+### MetalLB

+[This](../kubernetes/manifests/metallb/metallb.yml) is used to remediate the issue of the Public IP by setting up a Bare-Metal Load Balancer that acts as a Public Ip Provider based on a [pool of IPs](../kubernetes/manifests/metallb/ippools.yml) (from nodes in the cluster)

 ### Gitlab

 Wanted to setup Gitlab instead of Kustomize, but I don't think the trouble is worth it.